 - Unless otherwise mentioned, the term of validity for the examination parts passed is 30 months.
-The Examination Board may extend the term of validity if, in its judgment, the knowledge, insights and skills relating to the examination component in question are not obsolete: - The Examination Board can impose, with respect to an examination part taken and passed more than thirty months previously, an additional or alternative examination, before the student is admitted to take the exam concerned. - If an examination part consists of more than one examination, the term of validity of the examination shall be limited to the academic year following the one in which the examinations are taken, unless the examiner determines otherwise.
+This rule also applies to approved courses from other degree programmes.
+The Examination Board may extend the term of validity if, in its judgment, the knowledge, insights and skills relating to the examination component in question are not obsolete; - The Examination Board can impose, with respect to an examination part taken and passed more than thirty months previously, an additional or alternative examination, before the student is admitted to take the exam concerned. - If an examination part consists of more than one examination, the term of validity of the examination shall be limited to the academic year following the one in which the examinations are taken, unless the examiner determines otherwise.

-Article 5.3 - right of inspection
+Article 5.3 - Feedback and perusal